RSCC Policies & Guidelines

 |Per Diem Rates

-Revisions to the above two tables that are required solely by changes in CONUS rates will not be subject to Board approval.
+- Revisions to the tables above and below that are required solely by changes in CONUS rates will not be subject to Board approval.

 - Out-of-Country meals - Out-of-Country meals are reimbursed at actual expense with receipts.
 If no receipts are provided, the maximum rate will be the maximum CONUS rate of out-of-state travel.

-- Official Banquets - When the expenses for an official banquet of a meeting or conference are in excess of the above limits, the excess will be allowed provided a receipt is submitted or an appropriate explanation is provided on the travel claim form.
+- Official Banquets - When the expenses for an official banquet of a meeting or conference are in excess of the meal allowance, the excess will be allowed provided a receipt or proper explanation is provided on the travel claim form.

 - Miscellaneous Expenses